Eyelid Surgery (Blepharoplasty)

 After Eyelid Surgery in Maryland

-Normal daily activities can usually be resumed within two to three days of eyelid surgery, however most eyelid surgery patients choose to avoid work and social activities until most swelling and bruising has resolved (about one to two weeks after surgery).
+Normal daily activities can usually be resumed within two to three days following eyelid surgery, however most eyelid surgery patients choose to avoid work and social activities until most swelling and bruising has resolved (about one to two weeks after surgery).

 Using cold compresses and avoiding blood thinning medications during the initial eyelid surgery recovery period will help to minimize swelling and bruising.